New information on Social Security Disability by: Damian Paletta

 After the published report, the agency began tightening control over judges deemed “outliers,” but it also complained that “judicial independence” prevented SSA officials from intervening, even if a judge paid benefits in more than 95% of the cases.

-Critics of the system say a number of changes are necessary to combat abuse, especially at a time when the disability trust fund is threatened.
+Critics of the system say many changes are necessary to combat abuse, especially at a time when the disability trust fund is threatened.

 “The economic recession and slow and weak recovery combined with the perceived ease with gaining benefits in federal disability programs has led many individuals who are not disabled to apply for benefits,” read a letter signed by Rep. James Lankford (R., Okla.) and two other lawmakers to SSA acting commissioner Carolyn Colvin this month.
 Rep. Lankford chairs an oversight subcommittee that monitors Social Security.